-The most obvious first signs of Water Damage are visible damage to walls, ceilings, or floors.
-Changes caused by water damage include cracks and flaking of the drywall or even paint bubbles from the water.
+The most obvious initial signs of Water Damage are visible damage to walls, ceilings, or floors.
+These changes can include cracks and flaking of the drywall or even paint bubbles from the water.
 A change in the floor, walls, or ceiling is one of the signs that you could suffer water damage.
 While water damage to walls and ceilings can sometimes be obvious, other signs are easy to miss.

 The first warning signs of water damage are peeling or bubbling paint or wallpaper.
 Over time, they will swell or deform.
 In severe cases, walls and ceilings may feel fluffy to the touch.
 Water spots are usually yellowish-brown in color and expand over time.